EPIC-WANG/PythonLinearAlgebra/README.md

 ## INTRODUCTION

-I'm a high school student who was self-studying Linear Algebra with the Professor Gillbert Strang’s MIT OpenCourse.
+I'm a high school student who is self-studying Linear Algebra with the Professor Gillbert Strang’s MIT OpenCourse.
 This is the code I used to practice linear algebra on.